23 Make a list of your skills

 - What are you good at and love doing?

-- What environments enable your skills?
+- What environments enable you to use your skills?
 Do you prefer office work, being outside, or working from home?
 Do you prefer working by yourself or in a group?
 Do you want to be working where you live now, or are you feeling drawn to another location?

 University of Toronto Career Exploration & Education Next Steps: